simonefil/MessagingForwarder/README.md

 -----
 You can either build the code yourself or download a signed APK from the releases link.

-The most important part is to remember that this app requires the "RECEIVE_SMS" permission.
-After installation enable that by going to Settings->Apps->MessagingForwarder->Permissions and make sure SMS is enabled.
-Otherwise this app will do nothing silently.

 Usage of this app should be fairly self-explanatory, but feel free to contact me if that is not the case.